StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/CREATE TABLE.md

 dynamic_partition.buckets: It is used to specify the number of buckets automatically created in partitions.

-- When building tables, Rollup can be created in bulk.
+#### Create rollup in bulk

+You can create rollup in bulk when you create a table.

 Syntax: